-For more than 80 years, the Division of Part-Time Studies has fulfilled the educational needs of thousands of men and women who were unable to or did not wish to pursue a regular full-time day program.
+For more than 85 years, the Division of Part-Time Studies has fulfilled the educational needs of thousands of men and women who were unable to or did not wish to pursue a regular full-time day program.
 Among those it serves are: high school graduates who are unable to undertake a regular full-time day program but wish to undertake or complete an unfinished baccalaureate degree program; professionals who seek to update and expand their knowledge and skills; college graduates who lack undergraduate requirements for admission to graduate or professional school or who are seeking initial secondary school certification or additional endorsements for secondary school certification; high school graduates who do not qualify for acceptance as degree candidates but who seek the opportunity to prove themselves as non-matriculated students with the chance to matriculate upon the successful completion of a stipulated number of courses; and men and women of all ages who are simply interested in taking courses to enrich their personal lives.
 Senior citizens (age 65 and over) are eligible to enroll in undergraduate courses for personal enrichment only, but they are not charged for tuition.
 They may register AFTER the drop/add period, which is the first week of the semester, in courses in which the enrollment limit has not been reached.

 Part-Time Studies provides comprehensive advising services at registration time and throughout the year to assist students in planning their educational careers and academic schedules.
-Each semester begins with an orientation for all new students to acquaint them with the general regulations and services of the Part-Time Studies division and the University.
+To acquaint new students with the general regulations of and services provided by the Part-Time Studies division and the University, a variety of webbased resources, including an on-line orientation and a virtual campus tour are available via the Part-Time Studies web site at www.parttime.villanova.edu.
 The University Counseling Center and the Career Services Office provide additional services to the Part-Time Studies student.

 Although Part-Time Studies mainly serves the part-time student, it is possible, with permission, for a student to take a full-time course load.
-Even on a part-time basis, however, a Part-Time Studies student can complete a baccalaureate program in five to six years.
+Even on a part-time basis, however, a Part-Time Studies student can, with approved transfer credits, complete a baccalaureate program in three to five years.
 With permission of the Director or academic advisor, Part-Time Studies students may enroll in day classes.

 Requirements for admission, advancement, and graduation are the same as those prevailing in the full-time undergraduate colleges.
 As a result, matriculated students may transfer from Part-Time Studies to one of the full-time colleges without loss of credit.

 Indeed, many high school graduates begin their degree programs in Part-Time Studies and subsequently transfer to the appropriate day college.
 Conversely, students who, usually for financial reasons, are obliged to discontinue as full-time students, are able to continue their studies as part-time students in Part-Time Studies.

 The degrees pursued in Part-Time Studies are Villanova University degrees, in every respect commensurate with those offered by the full-time colleges of the University.
-The business programs are accredited by the American Assembly of Collegiate Schools of Business, and the computer science program by the Computer Science Accreditation Commission of the Computing Sciences Accreditation Board.
+The business programs are accredited by the American Assembly of Collegiate Schools of Business.
+The Computer Science program is accredited by the Computing Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).